cnp3/ebook/principles/transport.rst

 Connection establishment
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Like the connectionless service, the connection-oriented service allows several applications running on a given host to exchange data with other hosts.
 The port numbers described above for the connectionless service are also used by the connection-oriented service to multiplex several applications.
-Similarly, connection-oriented protocols used checksums/CRCs to detect transmission errors and discard segments containing an invalid checksum/CRC.
+Similarly, connection-oriented protocols use checksums/CRCs to detect transmission errors and discard segments containing an invalid checksum/CRC.

 An important difference between the connectionless service and the connection-oriented one is that the transport entities in the latter maintain some state during lifetime of the connection.
 This state is created when a connection is established and is removed when it is released.

-The simplest approach to establish a transport connection would be to define two special control segments : `CR` and `CA`.
+The simplest approach to establish a transport connection would be to define two special control segments : `CR` (Connection Request) and `CA` (Connection Acknowledgment).
 The `CR` segment is sent by the transport entity that wishes to initiate a connection.
 If the remote entity wishes to accept the connection, it replies by sending a `CA` segment.
-The `CR` and `CA` segments contain `port numbers` that allow to identify the communicating applications.
+The `CR` and `CA` segments contain `port numbers` that allow identifying the communicating applications.
 The transport connection is considered to be established once the `CA` segment has been received.
 At that point, data segments can be sent in both directions.

 .. msc::